domscript/ok_english/src/content/learn/to-be.md

 **The present perfect form**

+The present perfect form is used for describing experiences or events that have happened in the past when the exact time is not important.

+**The past perfect form, The present perfect form, The future perfect form**

 <ToBePerfectTenseTable/>

-The present perfect form is used for describing experiences or events that have happened in the past when the exact time is not important.

 **The Present Progressive Form**

 The present progressive form is for describing continuous or ongoing actions happening right now vs the simple present which describes habits or things which happen now and again.

+**The past progressive form, The present progressive form, The future progressive form**

 <ToBeProgressiveTenseTable/>